 How to get a library card

-New members can obtain a library card at any RHPL location.
-Current identification with your name and proof of address must be shown in paper or electronic copy (if you provide a non-photo ID, two items are required).
+To receive your permanent card, you must provide current identification with your name and proof of address must be shown in paper or electronic copy (if you provide a non-photo ID, two items are required).

 For adults (18 years of age and over) this includes: